 Translational health research involves research that moves from benchside, to bedside, and community.
 Translational health research has a focus on improving both health outcomes, as well as health system outcomes.

-Dr. Lee Green is the first recipient of the AIHS Translational Health Chair awarded for seven years in 2013 by Alberta Innovates Health Solutions.
+Dr. Lee Green is the first recipient of the Alberta Innovates (AI) Translational Health Chair awarded for seven years in 2013 by Alberta Innovates.
 The goal of the Translational Health Chairs program is to address gaps, and build translational capacity, in Alberta’s priority health research and innovation areas.

 Enhancing Alberta Primary Care Research Networks (EnACt)